lucques/conjin/src/modules-shared/exercise/README.md

 Only the essentials.
 All other things like highlighting the solution in red etc. must be provided by extra-defined macros
 - Authorization: Restrict solutions to authorized actors
 - Multi-staged environment: `ex_start`, `ex_item`, `ex_hint`, `ex_sol`
+- All accordions are tagged with the `exercise` class

 ## `sol-mode` vs. `exercise` modules